reinhart1010/nix/docs/en/common/cksum.md

 # cksum

 Calculates CRC checksums and byte counts of a file.
-Note, on old UNIX systems the CRC implementation may differ.
+Note: on old UNIX systems the CRC implementation may differ.
 More information: <https://www.gnu.org/software/coreutils/cksum>.

 - Display a 32-bit checksum, size in bytes and filename: